jarrettyeo/blackbox-legacy/README.md

 It is only meant to demonstrate how Selenium works; using a headless web driver is definitely a more elegant solution.

-The author is not liable for any damages suffered by your machine in your course of using Blackbox™.
+The author is not liable for any damages suffered by your machine in your course of using Blackbox.